It’s simple: cut the carbs, increase the fat, and you will be on track to following a highly effective weight loss diet.

 - It provides you with a dietary approach you can use to sustain your results, health, and well-being for the long term.

 If your diet strategy isn’t doing these things for you, then its best to make adjustments to your dietary approach until it is optimized for you, your health, and your goals.
-For more information on how to do this with the keto diet, check out our guide to formulating a healthy keto diet.
+For more information on how to do this with the keto diet, check out our guide to formulating a healthy keto diet and recipes.

 - What is the Keto Flu & How to Remedy It? — Ruled.me

 - The Benefits of The Ketogenic Diet — Ruled.me

 - Long-term effects of a ketogenic diet in obese patients — NCBI

 - Benefits of Ketogenic Diet for Management of Type Two Diabetes: A Review — Journal of Obesity & Eating Disorders

 - Timeline of changes in appetite during weight loss with a ketogenic diet. — NCBI

 - Diabetic Ketoacidosis: A Review and Update — Springer Link